Showing posts with label oil pastels. Show all posts

 I am pleased with the pastel sketches I made.
 Perhaps there’s a style / technique here I could return to?

-All text, pros, photos, & artwork, copyright Ian Gordon Craig.
+All text, photos, & artwork, copyright Ian Gordon Craig.

 27 Jun 2006